woahbase/website/docs/images/alpine-firefox.md

   (Check the [support][4] page for testing dependencies or capabilities configuration)

-* By default, WeeChat runs under the user `alpine`.
+* By default, Firefox runs under the user `alpine`.
 If the container is running as an arbitrary user, you may need to use `with-contenv` so the environment variables are accessible to the user process.